 Automatic flush

-Automatic flush allows you to transfer any remaining funds from a card used to pay a subscription to the main pool of funds.
-This occurs once the recurring payment has been made.
+Automatic flush allows you to transfer all remaining funds from a fixed card back to the main pool of funds after it's been used for a payment.
+The flush occurs once the payment is settled.

-This is great functionality for apps and services whose subscription charge varies, as it allows you to have as many funds as possible available for all apps and avoid having unused pounds or euros scattered among several cards.
+This is a great functionality for apps and services whose subscription charge varies, as it allows you to free up your capital once the payment has gone through and avoids hoarding unused funds among multiple cards.

-If you expect to make more than one payment per cycle, you should not use automatic flush because once the first payment is taken from the card, the remaining funds will be flushed, and thus other payments within the same time frame won't be processed automatically.
+If you expect to make more than one payment per cycle, you should not use Automatic flush because once the first payment is taken from the card, the remaining funds will be flushed, and thus other payments within the same billing cycle won't be processed automatically.

 Was this article helpful?